 Questions over fire response as Portugal battles blaze

-PEDROGAO GRANDE: Questions were mounting on Tuesday (Jun 20) about the cause of the raging forest fires that have claimed 64 lives, as more than 1,000 firefighters battled to contain it.
+PEDROGAO GRANDE: Questions were mounting on Tuesday (Jun 20) about the government's response to the raging forest fires that have claimed 64 lives, as more than 1,000 firefighters battled to contain it.

-The blaze around Pedrogao Grande should be under control shortly, said civil protection chief Vitor Vaz Pinto.
+The blaze around Pedrogao Grande was expected to be under control shortly, said civil protection chief Vitor Vaz Pinto.

 But as water-bombing planes made regular passes over the flames, there were growing questions as to whether the response to the disaster could have been better.